ibm-cloud-docs/openpages/admin-changing-settings-orm.md

 # Changing the settings for assessments in {{site.data.keyword.openpages_short}} Operational Risk Management
 {: #set_orc}

 If you haven't created any objects yet, you can change the settings for risk assessments.
-These settings are used by IBM OpenPages® Operational Risk Management.
+These settings are used by {{site.data.keyword.openpages_short}} Operational Risk Management (ORM).
 {: shortdesc}

 When you provision {{site.data.keyword.openpages_full_notm}} environment, the ORM module's assessment method is configured as qualitative with 10 total likelihood count and 10 total impact count.